aolson659/automated_crypto_bot/README.md

 ## Description
 automated_crypto_bot has the capability to autonomously trade cryptocurrencies through exchanges that are available in the ccxt library.
 The strategy currently built into the program is simple and for demonstration purposes only, do not run this on a live account, the strategy is not profitable.

-The origin of this project came out of necessity, I was already developing a trading bot through the platform trality.com.
-This site offered a web-based python editor and the capability to connect to cryptocurrency exchanges, however, the platform ceased operations and I decided to work towards building this capability myself.
+The origin of this project emerged from practical circumstances.
+I was initially developing a trading bot through the platform trality.com, which provided a web-based Python editor and the capability to connect to cryptocurrency exchanges.
+However, when the platform ceased operations, I decided to undertake the task of building this capability myself.

 The code provided operates in a loop, analyzing historical data and making decisions on whether to open a long position or a short position.
 It monitors price closely once a position is opened, and will close the position if the price reaches a designated level.